-We grow Chardonnay, Pinot Noir and Pinot Gris grapes in our five hectare vineyard, which was was established in 1998.
+We grow Chardonnay, Pinot Noir and Pinot Gris grapes in our 6.5 hectare vineyard, which was was established in 1998.
 With red volcanic soil and a gentle, cool climate punctuated by brilliantly sunny summer days, Pierrepoint is ideally situated for these varieties.
 The vines are tended with traditional care, being hand pruned in the winter, de-budded to reduce the yield (this increases the quality of the grapes), and then hand harvested over several weeks beginning late summer through to early autumn.
-Taking a stroll among the vines, you’ll see geese, ducks and chickens roaming free.
-They are part of Pierrepoint’s pest-control program – the vineyard has been chemical-free since 2000.
 We use natural methods whenever possible, and we believe our wines are all the better for it.

 Our Border Collie, Bear, takes it upon himself to welcome visitors onto the property – don’t worry, he is extremely friendly.
-If you have a spare moment, he loves nothing better than a good game of fetch.
-Our cats, Wally & Moe, share the office and scares the birds; Ethyl, the horse has retired; a flock of sheep fertilize and graze the vineyard during winter, and the ducks, geese and chickens keep the insects at bay whilst also fertilizing the vineyard, and providing us with lovely fresh eggs as a fringe benefit.
+If you have a spare moment, he loves nothing better than a good game of fetch with a lemon!!
+Our cats, Wally & Moe, share the office and scare the birds; Ethyl, the horse has retired, and a Covid lamb, Jeffrey (named after the Wiggles Jeff as he took awhile to resuscitate: “Wake up Jeff”) has become Ethyl’s best friend and is very confused about his identity.
+Please do not enter his paddock during a visit as he has a bad habit of head-butting!
+A flock of sheep fertilize and graze the vineyard during winter.

 We’ve heard a few variations, but around here we pronounce it “Peer-Point.”